mixu3666/mixu3666.github.io/_posts/2018-10-29-Probability-of-Forming-a-Triangle.md

 The above is not that interesting.
 Can you see how the problem is related to a seemingly unrelated problem below?

 *Problem*: What is the probability of $n$ random points on a circle to be on one semicircle?
+See [Wendel's theorem](https://en.wikipedia.org/wiki/Wendel%27s_theorem)

 *Solution*:
+The problem has a smart solution.
+Suppose the